Mixa26/Copy_system_in_xv6OS/README.md

 # Copy_system_in_xv6OS
+This was a university project we had as homework.
+Original project text is in the "OS Domaci1" file.

 I added a copy paste functionality to the xv6 OS

-This was a university project we had as homework.
 The xv6 OS can be run on a linux machine, to do so put these files into a folder, name it however you like, and then go to that directory through the terminal